w3f/General-Grants-Program/howtohostameeup.md

 Now that you have your planning phase complete, you need to focus on publishing and marketing:

 1. Start a ‘Polkadot - Your City’ group, see for example [Polkadot - Berlin](https://www.meetup.com/Polkadot-Berlin/)
-2. Draft some text on what your group is about in the ‘What Were About’ section
+2. Draft some text on what your group is about in the ‘What We're About’ section
-3. If there is already a ‘Polkadot - Your City’ group, contact the organizers for assistance and tell them about your planned event.
+3. If there is already a ‘Polkadot - Your City’ group, contact the organisers for assistance and tell them about your planned event.
 4. Draft a detailed outline of your event for the Event Page, aiming to be as informative as possible about your speakers and their topic in order to attract your audience.
 5. Publish your event on meetup.com (Yay!)
 6. Spread the word for your meetup on Twitter